-Preparation for his Cajun seafood boil party was simple.
-Dennis draped each table in newspaper and placed large baguettes of French bread, butter, salt and pepper shakers, a bottle of Louisiana hot sauce, and a roll of paper towels.
+Each table was draped in newspaper.
+Dennis placed baguettes of French bread, butter, salt and black pepper, a bottle of Louisiana hot sauce, lemon wedges, and a roll of paper towels on each table.

-Once a batch of crawfish, potatoes, and corn was done, they drained the seafood boil pot on the lawn and dump the food straight onto the tables.
+Once a batch of crawfish, potatoes, and corn was done, they drained the seafood boil pot on the lawn.
+Then they dumped the food straight onto the tables.

-We stood around the tables eating, and push the used corn husks and crawfish shells to one side.
+As we stood around the tables eating, we pushed the eaten corn husks and crawfish shells to one side.

-Once everything was consumed, we gathered up the dirty newspapers, and throw the whole thing in the trash.
+Once everything was consumed, we gathered up the dirty newspapers, and threw the whole thing in the trash.

-Planning for a boil party is easier than you think.
-First, you need some basic equipment to cook up a Cajun seafood boil recipe.
+Planning a boil party is easy.
+But you need some basic equipment to cook up a Cajun seafood boil recipe.

 We’ve also used the jet cooker for other parties, like our fish fry to heat up the frying oil pot.

 If you RV camp or have backyard grilling parties, I’m sure you’ll find other uses for the jet cooker.

 I recommend getting a Bayou Classic 62-Quart All-Purpose Aluminum Stockpot with Steam and Boil Basket.

 Besides using the Bayou Classic Stockpot for your Cajun seafood boil, it can be used to fry your turkey at Thanksgiving.